revl/svn_replay/README.md

 significantly faster).

 All source repositories can be edited normally during the replication.

 The target repository can also be modified externally provided that all changes happen outside the configured destination directories.
+In this case, consider setting the `PreserveCommitTimestamps` configuration parameter to `0`.
+Otherwise, `svn_replay` might violate the monotone increasing property of the commit timestamps in the target repository by making the timestamp of the replayed revision older than the timestamp of the latest manually committed revision.

 When `svn_replay` is used to merge or cherry-pick changes from two or more source repositories, changesets that come from different